Eagle, Wisconsin

 Eagle is a village in Waukesha County, Wisconsin, United States.
 At the 2020 census, the population was 2,071.
 The village is located within the Town of Eagle.

 History

 The town's name comes from an 1836 incident when pioneer Thomas Sugden and two companions, exploring the area, spotted what was described as "a monster bald-headed eagle... hovering and curving over a large mound" in the midst of the prairie.
+Eagle was the site where the Eagle Diamond was found in 1876.

 The village was struck by an EF2 tornado on the night of June 21, 2010.
 Tornado alert sirens in the area failed to sound prior to the strike.
 There were no fatalities, but there were several minor injuries.
 At least 2 homes were leveled to the ground by the tornado and several other homes had major damage.

 Geography

 Eagle is located at 42°52′39″N 88°28′18″W (42.877595, -88.471918).

 According to the United States Census Bureau, the village has a total area of 1.33 sqmi, all of it land.